Tax Tips

 - The deduction for Student Loan Interest can ease the burden of payments for student loans.
 If you pay interest on a qualified Student Loan, you are generally able to deduct the interest expense up to $2,500.

-There is a $250 deduction for teachers using their own money to pay for classroom supplies.
+There is a $300 deduction for teachers using their own money to pay for classroom supplies for 2023.

 - The tax code allows you to donate directly from your IRA account up to $100,000 per year in Qualified Charitable Deductions (QCDs).